U.S.-led coalition helps build new Syrian force, angering Turkey

 IED stands for improvised explosive device.

-The Syrian government in Damascus has declared the United States an illegal occupation force, and its SDF allies as "traitors".
-A top Syrian Kurdish politician told Reuters last week the United States appeared in no hurry to leave Syria.
+The Syrian government in Damascus has declared the United States an illegal occupation force and its SDF allies as "traitors".
+A top Syrian Kurdish politician told Reuters last week that the United States appeared in no hurry to leave Syria.

-(Reporting by Tom Perry in Beirut and Dominic Evans in Istanbul, editing by Louise Heavens)
+(Additional reporting by Dominic Evans in Istanbul; Editing by Louise Heavens and David Goodman)